 What is the average age of adoptees who travel on the tour?
 As an adoptee, is it important for you to travel with your peers, older adoptees, younger adoptees, etc.?
 As an adoptive family member, how important is it for you to have other adoptive parents/family members on the tour?

-(Questions provided in consultation with Merrily Sadlovsky, MSW, LICSW, LCSW of Adoptee Connections)
+(Some questions provided in consultation with Merrily Sadlovsky, MSW, LICSW, LCSW of Adoptee Connections)